Locally finite basic classical simple Lie superalgebras: Classification Theorem

-In this section, we classify locally finite basic classical simple Lie superalgebras and study the conjugacy classes of their Cartan subalgebras under the group of automorphisms.
-To this end, we need to know Chevalley bases for f.d.b.c.s.
-Lie superalgebras.
-Chevalley bases for f.d.b.c.s Lie superalgebras were introduced in 2001 by I. Kenji and K. Yoshiyuki \cite{KY} using the fact that a f.d.b.c.s Lie superalgebra is a contragredient Lie superalgebra and its Cartan matrix is symmetrizable.
-We define Chevalley bases in a somehow different manner from the one they have defined.
-Throughout this section we assume the field $\bbbf$ is algebraically closed.
+To get the classification of l.f.b.c.s Lie superalgebras, we also prove that two l.f.b.c.s.
+Lie superalgebras with isomorphic root systems are isomorphic.
+To this end, we first need to prove the theorem for finite dimensional case.
+Because of the existence of self-orthogonal roots for a finite dimensional basic classical simple Lie superalgebra, the proof of the mentioned theorem in the super case is different from the one in non-super case; more precisely, we first need to define Chevalley bases for finite dimensional basic classical simple Lie superalgebras.
+Chevalley bases for finite dimensional basic classical simple Lie superalgebras were introduced in 2011 by K. Iohara and Y. Koga \cite{KY} using the fact that a finite dimensional basic classical simple Lie superalgebra is a contragredient Lie superalgebra and its Cartan matrix is symmetrizable.
+Our definition of Chevalley bases are somehow different from the one defined in \cite{KY}.

+The zero part of a locally finite basic classical simple Lie superalgebra which is infinite dimensional and not a Lie algebra is either a locally finite split simple Lie algebra or a direct sum of two locally finite split simple Lie algebras.
+In the last theorem of this section, we use the result of \cite{NS} to find the conjugacy classes of Cartan subalgebras of locally finite basic classical simple Lie superalgebras.